Wealden District Council

 Providing a Tenant Incentive Scheme to encourage and financially assist under occupying households and those requiring retirement living to move

 A revised scheme came in on June 2018 and continues to run.
+In 203 we will be reviewing our current package.

 9